Mintesnot-Befekadu/simple-wallet-microservice/README.md

 1.10.
 Get Balance Test when the account is not found

 ## Out of scope
 1. Security, authentication and authorization
+2.	currency
+3.	player entity (name and other details)

 ## API Endpoint
 Testing Simple wallet microservice.postman_collection.json